 “Crazy Horse dreamed and went into the world where there is nothing but the spirits of things.
 That is the real world that is behind this one, and everything we see here is something like a shadow from that world….
 It was this vision that gave him his great power, for when he went into a fight, he had only to think of that world to be in it again, so that he could go through anything and not be hurt.” - Black Elk

 By the time Crazy Horse was in his mid-teens he was already a full-fledged warrior.
 His bravery and prowess in battle were well-known by the Lakota people.
-He rode into battle with a single eagle feather in his hair, a rock behind his ear, his body painted with white hail balls and a lightning symbol on his face.
+He rode into battle with a single hawk feather in his hair, a rock behind his ear and a lightning symbol on his face.
 The symbols and rituals that went into preparing for war was meant to allow the warrior to draw power and protect themselves from harm during battle.